mbaze/bzpack/README.md

 relative to the current output position.

 The encoding methods for literals and matches vary between formats, and their efficiency depends on the structure of the input data.
 Therefore, trying multiple formats is recommended to determine the best fit.
-Generally, numbers are represented either as raw bytes or as Elias-Gamma values, read from a bit stream that works independently of natural byte boundaries.
+In general, numbers are represented either as raw bytes or as Elias-Gamma values, read from a bit stream that operates independently of natural byte boundaries.

 ### Elias-Gamma Encoding

 Most supported compression formats use Elias-Gamma encoding for offset and length values.
 The canonical Elias-Gamma code has *N* leading zeroes followed by an *(N + 1)*-bit binary number.
 For example, 12 is encoded as 000**1100**.
-In his paper, "Universal codeword sets and representations of the integers", Peter Elias also proposed an alternative representation in which the bits are interleaved.
-In this format, the most significant bit is assumed, and each subsequent significant bit is preceded by a flag bit indicating its presence.
-This representation is well-suited for efficient decoder implementation in assembly language, and
-Bzpack adopts this approach.
+In his paper "Universal codeword sets and representations of the integers," Peter Elias also proposed an alternative representation in which the bits are interleaved.
+In this format, the most significant bit is implicitly assumed, and each subsequent significant bit is preceded by a flag bit indicating its presence.
+This representation is well-suited for efficient decoder implementation in assembly language, and Bzpack adopts this approach.
 As a result, the actual code for the number 12 becomes 1**1**1**0**1**0**0, where:

 * The most significant bit is not stored.
 * Each subsequent significant bit is preceded by a 1.